 Policy, Program, or Action Implementation Mechanism Implementation Action Step E-1.4 Land Trust/Master Lease Program: Provide affordable space for entrepreneurs, small, local retailers, artists, artisans, worker-owned cooperatives, and businesses that employ older adults and people with disabilities by exploring the implementation of a nonprofit land trust model focused on these uses, in which the City of Oakland or a City-supported nonprofit intermediary leases or owns space and then sub-leases that space to tenants meeting criteria such as length of residency in Oakland, location of Master Leasing Program As funding becomes available, develop a master leasing program approach, structure, partnerships, criteria, and funding plan.
 The program can focus on locating dedicated cultural, arts, and maker spaces in new developments or long-term vacant sites as well as cultural districts. residence, economic status, and disability status/age.
 Use new programs to potentially offer long-term leases to allow tenants to make capital investments to build out the spaces to meet their needs, and consider targeting use in the Black Arts Movement & Business District (BAMBD).
-Master Leasing Program s funding becomes available, evelop a master leasing program oproach, structure, partnerships, iteria, and funding plan.
-The rogram can focus on locating edicated cultural, arts, and maker oaces in new developments or ing-term vacant sites as well as altural districts.
-Evelop partnerships to identify aster leasing opportunities and to anage the sub-leases for targeted enants.
-A nonprofit intermediary ith expertise in arts tenants, like AST or EBALDC, could partner ith building owners to lease inderutilized ground-floor space, and then sub-lease that space of artists and arts organizations.
-In master-leasing programs and oning updates should reflect a roader idea of what constitutes a redestrian-friendly ground floor.
-Study alternative models of and or building ownership (such its a community land trust) for owntown focused on creating opportunities for providing low-ost commercial space targeted to Land/Building Ownership Study Study alternative models of land or building ownership (such as a community land trust) for downtown focused on creating opportunities for providing low-cost commercial space targeted to businesses meeting specific criteria.
+Master Leasing Program Develop partnerships to identify master leasing opportunities and to manage the sub-leases for targeted tenants.
+A nonprofit intermediary with expertise in arts tenants, like CAST or EBALDC, could partner with building owners to lease underutilized ground-floor space, and then sub-lease that space to artists and arts organizations.
+Any master-leasing programs and zoning updates should reflect a broader idea of what constitutes a pedestrian-friendly ground floor.
+Land/Building Ownership Study Study alternative models of land or building ownership (such as a community land trust) for downtown focused on creating opportunities for providing low-cost commercial space targeted to businesses meeting specific criteria.